saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 import org.openqa.selenium.remote.BrowserType;
 ```

-For this code, we are going to use the [Selenium `BrowserType`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/remote/BrowserType.html) interface to determine the type of browser and use the correct set of browser capabilities:
+For this code, we are going to use the [Selenium `BrowserType`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/remote/BrowserType.html) interface to determine the type of browser and use the correct set of browser capabilities.

+Inside each of the `switch` cases, add the name of the browser type, and the options for each browser, setting the default to `ChromeOptions`:

 ```
 // filename BaseTest.java